vladbeha109/Test_from_GL/Readme.md

 -------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------
-How you can run script?
+How you can run the script?
 -------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------

-Easy way to run script, it is copy code from my file from git https://github.com/vladbeha109/Test_from_GL and run it in your console, but do not forget add permissions - chmod +x <file_with_my_script>, then:
+The easy way to run the scrip is copy code from my from git https://github.com/vladbeha109/Test_from_GL and run it on your machine, but before that do not forget to add permissions - chmod +x <file_with_my_script>, the examples of using is below:

 ./<file_with_my_script> cpu